AgnesDutkiewicz/Library/README.md

 ### Solutions
 * MVC
-MVC is software design pattern that divide the related program logic into 3 elements (models, views and controllers) so the code is easier to manage and make changes.
+It's software design pattern that divide the related program logic into 3 elements (models, views and controllers) so the code is easier to manage and make changes.

 * Contracts
-Contracts contains validations that used to be in models.
+They contains validations that used to be in models.
 It help keeping models dry and allows to check application input.
 example: contracts/users/update_contract, services/users/update

 * Service Objects
-Service Object is a way of encapsulating part of logic, in this case - single action.
+It's a way of encapsulating part of logic, in this case - single action.
 example: services/book/update, book_controller

 * Politics
-Policies protect content from being accessed by unauthorized users.
+They protect content from being accessed by unauthorized users.
 It's one of the application's security features.
 example: policies/book_policy

 * Monads
-Monad is software design pattern that wraps return values into success or failure (in this case).
+It's software design pattern that wraps return values into success or failure (in this case).
 Monads help keep code execution fluent and help with exceptions and error handling.
 example: services/author/create, author_controller